 Problems of facilitative and educational roles in human service organizations emphasizing problems and options experienced by directors of training and staff development, and directors of program development and evaluation.
 Attention given to learning professional roles in agencies employing multiprofessional staff.

-750. Advanced Field Practicum (8) Cr/NC Prerequisite: Social Work 650 in same concentration and concurrent registration in Social Work 731 in the same concentration.
+750. Advanced Field Practicum (8) Cr/NC

+Prerequisite: Social Work 650 in same concentration and concurrent registration in Social Work 731 in the same concentration.

 Advanced field instruction in public or voluntary social work setting.
-Continuation and intensification of experiences in the application of social work objectives, principles and skills in service to individuals, families, groups and communities related to: - B. Mental Health - C. Health - D. Children, Youth and Families 755.
-Seminar: Social Work Analysis (1-4) Cr/NC Student orientation to concentration in context of social work profession to include discussion, attendance at general presentations, field observation, and written assignments integrating experiences.
-Maximum credit four units applicable on a master's degree. - A. Aging - B. Mental Health - C. Health - D. Children, Youth and Families 760.
-Seminar in Social Work and Racial-Ethnic Groups (3) Prerequisite: Completion of first year courses.
+Continuation and intensification of experiences in the application of social work objectives, principles and skills in service to individuals, families, groups and communities related to:

+A. Aging

+C. Health

+B. Mental Health

+D. Children, Youth and Families

+755. Seminar: Social Work Analysis (1-4) Cr/NC

+Student orientation to concentration in context of social work profession to include discussion, attendance at general presentations, field observation, and written assignments integrating experiences.

+Maximum credit four units applicable on a master's degree.

+A. Aging

+C. Health

+B. Mental Health

+D. Children, Youth and Families

+760. Seminar in Social Work and Racial-Ethnic Groups (3)

+Prerequisite: Completion of first year courses.

 Nature of institutional racism and its effect on social provision and social policy.
 Examines overt and covert forms of racism in but not limited to areas such as housing, schools, corrections, organized labor, job training for the poor, and social statistical reporting for implications to social work practice.
-761. Seminar on Racial-Ethnic Groups (3) Exploration of social survival techniques of ethnic minority groups, their similarities and differences and implications to development of social service delivery systems and practice.
-765. Seminar in Social Work and Aging (3) Exploration of social work principles and techniques related to the impact of the aged population on our society.
+761. Seminar on Racial-Ethnic Groups (3) Prerequisite: Completion of first year courses.

+Exploration of social survival techniques of ethnic minority groups, their similarities and differences and implications to development of social service delivery systems and practice.
+765. Seminar in Social Work and Aging (3) Prerequisite: Completion of first year courses.

+Exploration of social work principles and techniques related to the impact of the aged population on our society.
 Focus on becoming sensitive to the implied and actual changes taking place in service delivery systems, living arrangements, etc., which affect social work practice.
-766. Seminar on Aging (3) In-depth survey and analysis of selected areas in aging which depict the contemporary trends in the social aspects of aging.
+766. Seminar on Aging (3) Prerequisite: Completion of first year courses.

+In-depth survey and analysis of selected areas in aging which depict the contemporary trends in the social aspects of aging.
 Special attention given to developing social policy and the relationship between social work practice modifications in the field of aging.
-770. Seminar in Social Work and Health (3) Examination of changing health definitions and health service delivery systems; their effects on consumers and providers of social services and implications for social work practice.
-771. Seminar on Health (3) Examination of selected health-related topics: social and emotional aspects of health and disability; continuity of health care; relationship of social work to other health professions.
+770. Seminar in Social Work and Health (3) Prerequisite: Completion of first year courses.

+Examination of changing health definitions and health service delivery systems; their effects on consumers and providers of social services and implications for social work practice.
+771. Seminar on Health (3) Prerequisite: Completion of first year courses.

+Examination of selected health-related topics: social and emotional aspects of health and disability; continuity of health care; relationship of social work to other health professions.
 775. Seminar in Social Work and Mental Health (3) Prerequisite: Completion of first year courses.

 Analysis of selected areas of mental health service that critically examines social work responsibilities and roles in addressing a continuum of mental health needs in a changing society.
 776. Seminar on Mental Health (3) Prerequisite: Completion of first year courses.
-Overview of mental health needs, problems and services with emphasis on philosophical, social, legal and therapeutic concerns, particularly as these relate to vulnerable population groups.
-780. Seminar in Social Work and Selected Populations-at-Risk (3) Social work practice with selected populations-at-risk such as one-parent families, children in institutions, ethnic minority immigrants, Native-Americans in the urban scene, and foreign-born brides of U.S. servicemen.
-Topics to be announced in class schedule.
-May be repeated with new content.
-Maximum credit six units applicable on a master's degree.
-781. Seminar on Selected Populations-at-Risk (3) Knowledge about and analysis of selected populations-at-risk, social work responsibilities in emerging service demands by diverse and needful, high risk segments of the population in a complex society, and implications for social work practice.
-Population-atrisk for study to be announced in class schedule.
-May be repeated with new content.
-Maximum credit six units applicable on a master's degree.
-798. Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with Director and instructor.
-Individual study.
-Maximum credit six units.